PDM4AR/exercises/docs/07-optimization.md

 #### **Minimum crew size** (`min_total_crew`)

-> Pirate ships can be as small as life rafts or as big as vessels: since you are the captain, its dimensions depends on your wealth and ostentatiousness.
+> Pirate ships can be as small as life rafts or as big as vessels: since you are the captain, its dimensions depends on your wealth and ostentatious.
 Based on its size, the ship will always require a crew with a specific minimum amount of people (you included) to steer it and take care of it.

 When this constraint is active, the crew size cannot be smaller than `min_total_crew`, whichever island you are in during any moment of your voyage.

 #### **Maximum crew size** (`max_total_crew`)

-> Pirate ships can be as small as life rafts or as big as vessels: since you are the captain, its dimensions depends on your wealth and ostentatiousness.
+> Pirate ships can be as small as life rafts or as big as vessels: since you are the captain, its dimensions depends on your wealth and ostentatious.
 Based on its size, the ship will always allow a crew with a specific maximum amount of people (you included), since there is no room for everyone.

 When this constraint is active, the crew size cannot be greater than `max_total_crew`, whichever island you are in during any moment of your voyage.